ubmainz/FreieBestellung/README.md

 (.venv) user@host:~/projects/FreieBestellung# flask run [--debug]
 ```

-The Flask web server will start by default on Port 5000 and can be stopped with 'Ctrl+C'. afterwards the virtual environment can be stopped with:
+The Flask web server will start by default on Port 5000 and can be stopped with 'Ctrl+C'.
+Afterwards the virtual environment can be stopped with "deactivate".

 ```bash
 (.venv) user@host:~/projects/FreieBestellung# deactivate